GiuliaIvan/kromosom/README.md

 a very unique website that has everything designed by hand.

 !!
 In the end, the bar actually decided to use the website we programmed for them as their OFFICIAL WEBSITE !!
+We even had a "release party" for the website - see it here on facaebook: https://fb.me/e/1YPM1miwG